Adam Howden

 Adam Howden (/ˈhaʊdən/; born 1 July) is an English actor who has worked in video games, television, theatre, film, and audiobooks.

-In video games, Howden's most notable roles are as Shulk in the Xenoblade Chronicles series, Anders in Dragon Age II, Tintin in The Adventures of Tintin: The Secret of the Unicorn, Pipin in Final Fantasy XIV, and Fenton Paddock in Lost Horizon.
+In video games, Howden's most notable roles are as Shulk in the Xenoblade series, Anders in Dragon Age II, Tintin in The Adventures of Tintin: The Secret of the Unicorn, Pipin in Final Fantasy XIV, and Fenton Paddock in Lost Horizon.
 In television, he has most notably portrayed Steven Lilwall on the BBC One series New Tricks.
 Howden has also appeared in, written, and produced short films.

-In theatre, Howden has most notably played Stu for a revival of Anthony Neilson's play Stitching at the House of Wolf, and Dickie Greenleaf for the play adaptation of Patricia Highsmith's The Talented Mr. Ripley at New Diorama Theatre, for which Howden received a Best Supporting Male nomination at the 2016 Off West End Theatre Awards.
+In theatre, Howden has most notably played Stu in a revival of Anthony Neilson's play Stitching at the House of Wolf, and Dickie Greenleaf for the play adaptation of Patricia Highsmith's The Talented Mr. Ripley at New Diorama Theatre, for the latter nominated for the 2016 Offie for Best Supporting Male.)

 Early life and education

 Howden was fond of acting since his early school years.
 He chose the subject for his GCSE studies, then his A Levels at the Strode College in 1999.
 He studied Drama, Film Studies, and English Literature until his 2001 graduation.

 Howden went on to audition at drama schools for further experience.
 Eventually, he was accepted at the Drama Centre, a location he appreciated for its welcoming atmosphere and its rich acting pedigree (e.g. Colin Firth, Michael Fassbender).
 He studied alongside other alumni such as Ryan Gage, Rolan Bell, Gwendoline Christie, Jodie McNee, and Joseph MacNab.
 Howden studied multiple acting techniques, including some involving his voice.
 He stated, "Working on your voice is very important in all areas of acting, not just voice-overs."